 A conservation covenant is an agreement between a landowner and the Trust for Nature.
 It protects and enhances the land's natural, cultural, and scientific values.
 The covenant is registered on the property title and binds all future owners.

-Mitchell Shire Council registered conservation covenants on two bushland reserves, the Seymour Bushland Park and Colin Officer Flora Reserve in Broadford.
+There are currently over 1700 hectares of covenanted land in Mitchell Shire across two bushland reserves, the Seymour Bushland Park and Colin Officer Flora Reserve in Broadford.

 Since 2005 Mitchell Shire Council has offered an annual grant program for properties with conservation covenants.
 Please download the below brochure for further information.

 Environmental information request form